 A lodge, Southwestern or woodland style décor with large exposed logs used for support columns and beams are appropriate choices for an architectural approach to designing a Native American styled home.
 Adobe homes or wall finishes are also good choices.
 Highlight architectural features or emphasize the following in your home to create a base for the rest of the décor:

-- light-weight faux wood if you want to save money compared to buying real wood or replacing your current features.
+- Take advantage of modern materials that are light-weight faux wood if you want to save money compared to buying real wood or replacing your current features.
 You need a high ceiling to make this design style effective.
 If working with a smaller room, then use smaller scaled faux wood elements for aesthetic balance.

 - Round rooms are especially ideal spaces since these reflect how ceremonial gatherings were housed in the tipi (teepee).